calliope-project/euro-calliope/README.md

 ## Get ready to build the model

+1. The workflow is developed on macOS, should run on Linux (untested), and cannot run natively on Windows.

-1. You need [conda](https://conda.io/docs/index.html) to build and use the model.
-Using conda, you can create a conda environment from within you can run it:
+2. You need [conda](https://conda.io/docs/index.html) to build and use the model.
+Using conda, you can create a conda environment from within you can build the model:

 ```
 conda env create -f requirements.yml
 conda activate euro-calliope
 ```

-2. You need a Gurobi license installed on your computer, or you need to choose a different solver.
+3. You need a Gurobi license installed on your computer, or you need to choose a different solver.

-3. You need an account at the Copernicus Climate Data Service and you need to create a `$HOME/.cdsapirc` file with your credentials, see their [How To](https://cds.climate.copernicus.eu/api-how-to) (you do not need to manually install the client).
+4. You need an account at the Copernicus Climate Data Service and you need to create a `$HOME/.cdsapirc` file with your credentials, see their [How To](https://cds.climate.copernicus.eu/api-how-to) (you do not need to manually install the client).

-4. Further, you need all data files that cannot be retrieved automatically:
+5. Further, you need all data files that cannot be retrieved automatically:

 * [Maritime Boundaries v10 -> World Exclusive Economic Zones v10](http://www.marineregions.org/downloads.php), to be placed in `./data/World_EEZ_v10_20180221`
 * [hydroBASINS -> Standard -> Europe and Middle East -> hybas_eu_lev07_v1c](https://www.hydrosheds.org/downloads) downloaded to `./data/hybas_eu_lev07_v1c/`
-* spatio-temporal capacity factors in `./data/capacityfactors/`, where time and space dimensions are defined by two files:
-    * an id map, where each pixel points to a time series: `./data/capacityfactors/{technology}-ids.tif`
-    * all indexed time series: `./data/capacityfactors/{technology}-timeseries.nc`

 ## Build the model